Examination of the Neonate

 Theory hours [ 240 hours ] as personal study time distributed throughout module to enable completion of summative work.

-Up to 40 hours of teaching sessions will be provided.
+Up to 40 hours of teaching sessions through blended learning will be provided.

 Sessions will be by the midwifery lecturing team, clinical midwives experienced in this area of practice, advanced neonatal nurse practitioners and by consultant paediatricians.